 "Mind what?"
 Cartman asked.

 Cartman looked down, surprised to see his hand there.
 He slowly removed it from Kyle's shoulder.
-"Happy now?" he asked in a somewhat bitter tone.
+"Happy now?"

-Although… he had to admit that he was secretly missing the warmth.
+Although…he had to admit that he was secretly missing the warmth.

 "All right," Kyle said, "this should be deep enough."